I have broken the whole process of going to Argentina into parts –

 Downside – you are going to add at least one day to your itinerary if you do any domestic flying, and many people want to go hunting, not necessarily see the sights.

 More simply – Know where your outfitter is hunting and what is entailed to get to where he is.

 Your other flight option is Cordoba.
-This too has become a relatively simple exercise and from most major cities in the US, you fly to Santiago, Chile, have about a two-hour layover, and fly from Santiago directly to Cordoba.
-There are direct flights being added, and changed frequently, so check availability.
-As of this writing, a new direct flight from Lima, Peru, will take you to Cordoba, and there is also one from Panama City, Panama.
-Your outfitter will meet you there and, as with all outfitters, this is where your “package” begins.
+This too has become a relatively simple exercise and from most major cities in the US, you fly to Santiago, Chile, have about a two hour layover, and fly from Santiago directly to Cordoba.
+There are direct flights being added, and changed, pretty often, so check availability.
+As of this writing, a new direct flight from Lima, Peru, will take you to Cordoba; and there is also one from Panama City, Panama.
+Your outfitter will meet you at the airport in Cordoba, and, as with all outfitters, this is where your “package” begins.

-Note that new and cheaper flights can also be inconvenient, as in having you arrive at one airport at 1:00 am and your final destination at 4:00 am.
+Note that new and cheaper flights can also be inconvenient flights, as in having you arrive at one airport at 1:00 AM and your final destination at 4:00 AM.
 If you can’t sleep on a plane and don’t care about when you get there, there are probably some good less expensive airfares available.
-Of course, your outfitter won’t be keen on meeting you at the airport at 4:00 am, but one or more of his staff will gladly be there and get you to wherever you need to go.
+Of course, your outfitter won’t be keen on meeting you at the airport at 4:00 AM, but one or more of his staff will gladly be there and get you to wherever you need to go.
 Plus, having been awake for most of the night, the first days hunt may be a blur.